Why Generative Engine Optimisation Matters More for Ecommerce Than Traditional SEO Teams Want to Admit

 What kind of content is most useful for generative visibility?

-Content that is specific, structured, and genuinely helpful tends to perform best, especially product pages, category pages, comparison pages, buying guides, FAQs, and editorial content that answers real shopper questions.
-Generative engines favor content that clearly explains features, use cases, compatibility, pricing context, and trade-offs in plain language.
+Content that is specific, structured, and genuinely helpful tends to perform best, especially on product pages, category pages, comparison pages, buying guides, FAQs, and editorial content that answers real shopper questions.
+Generative engines favour content that clearly explains features, use cases, compatibility, pricing context, and trade-offs in plain language.
 The more your content helps an AI confidently answer “which one should I buy and why?”, the more useful it becomes for generative visibility.

 How should ecommerce teams measure success here?